1928–29 Port Vale F.C. season: Second Division

-They finished in 21st place with 34 points from 42 games, two points from safety, they suffered relegation for the first time in their history (they had previously failed re-elections).
-Scoring 71 goals was respectable, however 86 goals conceded was the joint-worst in the league.
-Their awful away form was not unique, Vale one of four teams with only one away win to their name, though they conceded more on their travels than any other side.
+They finished in 21st place with 34 points from 42 games, two points from safety, and suffered relegation for the first time in their history (they had previously failed re-elections).
+Scoring 71 goals was respectable.
+However, 86 goals conceded were the joint-worst in the league.
+Their awful away form was not unique; Vale was one of four teams with only one away win, though they conceded more on their travels than any other side.

 Finances

 On the financial side, plans of a new stadium were shelved as the directors channelled money into rebuilding their team.
 Vic Rouse, Alf Bennett, and David Rollo were let go, Rouse joining Crewe Alexandra.
 Club legend Tom Page also left the club after racking up 286 Football League appearances.
-With a £1,223 drop in gate receipts there were fears that the club might close, these fears were heightened when fellow legend Wilf Kirkham was sold to Stoke City for £2,800 (the second highest transfer the club had ever received).
+With a £1,223 drop in gate receipts there were fears that the club might close, these fears were heightened when fellow legend Wilf Kirkham was sold to Stoke City for £2,800 (the second-highest transfer the club had ever received).

-Cup competitions
+FA Cup

 In the FA Cup, it was a repeat of the 1925–26 season as the club were drawn against Manchester United at home.
 The First Division club returned to Old Trafford with a 3–0 victory.
-The end of season North Staffordshire Royal Infirmary Cup was cancelled, with Vale seemingly too despondent to field a team.
+The end-of-season North Staffordshire Royal Infirmary Cup was cancelled, with Vale seemingly too despondent to field a team.